What is the 90-Day Rule?

 I. What is the U.S. Department of State’s 90-Day Rule?

-The U.S. Department of State (DOS) developed its 90-Day Rule in order to determine whether a nonimmigrant willfully misrepresented his or her intents when applying for their visa application.
+The U.S. Department of State (DOS) developed its 90-Day Rule in order to determine whether a nonimmigrant willfully misrepresented his or her intents when applying for their visa application, referring to the I-94.
 The 90-day rule indicates that if a nonimmigrant engages in conduct that violates his or her immigration status or made misrepresentation of their intent to enter the United States on a temporary visa, these actions will raise concern with the USCIS.
 Specifically, if it becomes apparent that a nonimmigrant temporary visa holder entered the United States with the false intent to permanently reside within the United States, and engages in prohibited actions, such as obtaining a marriage-based Green Card, it is highly likely that the Green Card application will be denied, along with the revocation of any current temporary visa.
 As a result, should a nonimmigrant temporary visa holder file for a marriage-based Green Card application within 90-days of arrival to the United States according to the I-94, it will be presumed that they willfully made misrepresentations about their intentions when entering the United States using a temporary visa.

 Although life situations can be unforeseeable and unexpected, it is highly recommended that an applicant for marriage-based Green Card waits beyond the 90-day rule window to avoid any suspicions or having the need to convince USCIS officers that no misrepresentations were made.